Updated: May 23

 “For the command is a lamp, And the Torah a light, And reproofs of discipline a way of life,” (Proverbs 6:23)

 But only the wise follow the Torah, that is why they have the light emanating from their lamps, and the foolish do not.
 I can already imagine people saying, “Jesus said he was the truth, the way, and the life.”
-This is true, but we must remember brothers and sisters that Yeshua is the Torah.
+This is true, but we must remember that Yeshua is the Torah.

 “For if you believed Mosheh (Moses), you would have believed Me, since he wrote about Me. ” (John 5:46) Moses wrote the Torah.